Short Term Business Loans: The Essential Guide

 The lender’s business term loan goes up to $250k.
 Interest rates range from 29%-60%, although some users reported a higher interest rate.
 Terms go up to 24 months.

 Its LOC provides funding up to $100k.
 Terms go up to 12 months.
-The lender is highly reputable, with great customer ratings.
+The lender is highly reputable, with excellent customer ratings.
+OnDeck is based in New York.

 Bluevine